Still

 In this case, it wasn’t a customary, routine version of “How are you,” where I could simply say, “I’m okay, how are you?”

+This was the version that bravely acknowledged the grieving elephant in the room.
 I watched my old friend shift forward in his seat and lean across the table to get closer to me.
 He emphasized the word “you,” and delivered the question with such concern and love, it was obvious he not only wanted to know, but understand.

 He gave me a gift, and I answered honestly.